DCAN-Labs/nda-bids-upload/docs/workingdirectory.md

     b.
 A subject_list.csv file containing a list of the subjects and their sessions you plan to upload with the column headers bids_subject_id and bids_session_id, respectively.

     c.
 Scripts set up to run prepare.py and uploads.py on your system.
-Examples of what our team uses on MSI exist under the `slurm-utilities` directory inside [this repository](https://github.com/DCAN-Labs/nda-bids-upload).
+Examples of what our team uses on MSI exist under the `utilities` directory inside [this repository](https://github.com/DCAN-Labs/nda-bids-upload).

 3. Copy or create your YAML and JSON pair files within your working directory under `prepared_yamls` and `prepared_jsons` directories, respectively.